-Use the percent sign wildcard in the pattern to match zero or more characters in the column values.
+In the pattern value, you can use the percent sign wildcard to match zero or more characters in the column values.
 Use the underscore wildcard to match a single character.
 Both wildcards can be used more than once in the pattern.
-To match either of these wildcard symbols as a literal character, use a backslash before the symbol.
-The following table provides more information on use of special characters.